getpopper/popper/README.md

 ## Installation

-To get started with the CLI tool, download Popper from  [popper/releases](https://github.com/systemslab/popper/releases).
-Note  that we have only binaries for macOS and Linux.
-Once downloaded, uncompress and place the binary in a folder that is  included in your `$PATH` (e.g. `/usr/local/bin`).
-For Windows, we recommend using Popper with the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).

-To get an overview and list of commands check out the command line
+See [here](../README.md) for instructions on how to install the CLI tool.
+Once installed, to get an overview and list of commands check out the command line help:
-help:

 ```bash
 popper help